Patient Data is valuable…

 What are the Consequences of Non-Compliance?

-Enforcement will have a major financial impact on healthcare providers as well as their business associates.
+Enforcement has a major financial impact on healthcare providers as well as their business associates.
 Non-compliance with HIPAA brings the risks of not only fines and penalties but possible legal action against the individual or company involved.
 This can include class action lawsuits and actually jail time.
 This is all possible even if you did NOT know you were in violation.
+Each year, these minimum and maximum penalties are reviewed and adjusted.
+Please note, that each state attorney general can impose fines based on their state privacy laws as well.

 HIPAA Violation